a6b8/https-redirect-docker/README.md

 # Simple Redirect Docker Image
-Forward a http request to https with a nginx server
+Redirect all http (80) Request to https (443) with a nginx server

+Docker Image Listen to Port: 80

 ## Quickstart
 Docker